superruzafa/visual-scala-reference/_functions/takeRight.md

 }
 ~~~

-`takeRight` creates a new collection containing the last `i` elements of the
+`takeRight` creates a collection by keeping the last `i` elements of this collection and discarding the rest.
-source collection.

-This function returns _at most_ as many elements as there are in the original
-collection.
-So numbers equal or greater than the length of the collection will
-make `takeRight` to return the collection itself.

-Numbers equal o lower than 0 will make `takeRight` to return an empty collection.

 <figure class="diagram">
   <img src="images/takeRight.svg" alt="takeRight function">